Sub-universal variational circuits for combinatorial optimization problems: Numerical experiments

 \subsection{Performance as a function of graphs size for 3-regular graphs}

 Regular, or $k$-regular graphs are those where each node has an equal ($k$) number of edges.
 For $k=0$, there are no edges.
-For $k=1$, the graph consists of disjoint pairs of nodes connected by a single edge so the cut is trivial.
-Here we will consider 3-regular graphs.
+For $k=1$, the graph consists of disjoint pairs of nodes connected by a single edge, so the cut is trivial.
+Here, we will consider 3-regular graphs.

-\Cref{fig:performance_comparison} is a comparative analysis of the variants of PAOA, QAOA, random guessing, and brute force methods for Max-Cut on 3-regular graphs of increasing size.
+\Cref{fig:performance_comparison} is a comparative analysis of the variants of PAOA, QAOA, random guessing, and exhaustive search methods for Max-Cut on 3-regular graphs of increasing size.
 Specifically we consider graphs with $|V|\in \{4,6,8,10\}$ where the number of corresponding 3-regular graphs are $\{1, 2, 6, 21 \}$~\cite[A005638]{oeis}.
 We run the different protocols on all possible graphs of size $|V|$ and average the results.
+For stronger guarantees about problem hardness, we could take an approach like that of Ref.~\cite{polloreno_qaoa_2023}, which explicitly looks for hard graphs.

+It is worthwhile to pause here to explain the yet-to-be-defined methods of ``random guessing'' and ``exhaustive search''.
+In the random guessing method, we choose a random binary string (with replacement) and compute the cut.
+The difference between random guessing with and without replacement is asymptotically zero for large graphs.
+While the exhaustive search method systematically tries all binary strings and computes the cut.
+We make a distinction between an ``exhaustive search'' method and ``brute force,'' which seems to have connotations of post-selecting the best result of the exhaustive search method.
+So, for the remainder of this article, we will define ``brute force'' to be post-selecting the best result of the exhaustive search method.

 We compare several protocols and several performance metrics as a function of graph size.
-The x-axis represents graph size, i.e. the order or number of vertices $|V|$, and the y-axis showcases the performance metrics.
-Across the graph sizes, PAOA consistently outperforms other methods, with the exception of Best Cut which the brute force method obviously is the most performant.
-Moreover, PAOA's narrower distribution, denoted by a smaller standard deviation in Figure (b), indicates its consistent and reliable performance.
-The fact that all methods get close to the brute force method with respect to the best cut is not surprising as the graphs are small and our optimizer gets 100 shots.
+The x-axis represents graph size, i.e., the order or number of vertices $|V|$, and the y-axis showcases the performance metrics.
+Across the graph sizes, PAOA consistently outperforms other methods, with the exception of Best Cut, which the exhaustive search method obviously is the most performant.
+Moreover, PAOA's narrower distribution, denoted by a smaller standard deviation in \cref{fig:performance_comparison} (b), indicates its consistent and reliable performance.
+The fact that all methods get close to the exhaustive search method with respect to the best cut is not surprising, as the graphs are small, and our optimizer gets 100 shots.
 This also explains why the approximation ratios also look good.
 For this reason, we will study larger graphs in the latter part of this section.